datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS05-Plotting-Time-Series-ggplot-In-R.md

 </div>

-##Plotting Time Series Data
+## Plotting Time Series Data
 Plotting our data allows us to quickly see general patterns including outlier points and trends.
-Plots are also a useful way to communicate the results of our research. `ggplot2` is a powerful `R` library that we use to create customized, professional plots.
+Plots are also a useful way to communicate the results of our research. `ggplot2` is a powerful `R` package that we use to create customized, professional plots.

-###Load the Data
+### Load the Data
 We will use the `lubridate`, `ggplot2`, `scales` and `gridExtra` packages in this lesson.

 Our data sample will be the daily meteorology data for 2009-2011 for the NEON Harvard Forest field site (`NEON-DS-Met-Time-Series/HARV/FisherTower-Met/Met_HARV_Daily_2009_2011.csv`).
-If this subset is not already loaded in RStudio, please load it now.
+If this subset is not already loaded in `RStudio`, please load it now.

     #Remember it is good coding technique to add additional packages to the top of